LITTLE DARLING, GO OUT AND PICK A FLOWER FOR US TOO

 LITTLE DARLING, AH LITTLE DARLING, WE LOVE YOU

 God has been very gracious and loving, to allow us the privilege to conceive children, created in our image Gen 5:3 by our unique DNA, through a bond of love with our spouse.
-Children are God’s blessing Ps 127:3,4,5 and an opportunity to express our love through our nurturing them.
-Every parent wants the best for their children and desires that the are successful in life, and God is no different.
+Children are God’s blessing Ps 127:3,4,5 and an opportunity to express our love through the nurturing of them.
+Every parent wants the best for their children and desires that they are successful in life, and God is no different.
 He has given life to each one of us and nurtures us, although He gives us free will, to obey Him or rebel.
-He desires us to be successful not wanting any to perish 2 Pe 3:9.
-It is a wonderful thing to have faithful children during our final days in this life, to love on us, as we reap a harvest, from our labor of loving them.
+He desires us to be successful, not wanting any to perish 2 Pe 3:9.
+It is wonderful to have faithful children, who care for us, as we grow old—a harvest, from our loving them.
 In the same way, God is pleased when His faithful children love on Him, as they grow in the knowledge of Jesus Christ 2 Pe 3:18.

 KISSES and LOVE